Understanding Context Windows and Token Limits

 Review Tables

-When querying Review Tables, Harvey uses optimizations to stay within an 8,192-token limit (~25 pages):
+When querying Review Tables, Harvey uses optimizations to stay within ~25 pages:

 • Column Optimization: For large tables, focuses on the most relevant columns